 This technique can be used in the treatment of periodontal diseases and procedures such as dental implants.
-The flap tooth procedure is performed by dental professionals specialized in periodontal surgery and can be applied in various variations depending on the patient’s treatment plan and condition.
+The flap tooth procedure is performed by dentists specialized in periodontal surgery and can be applied in different variations depending on the patient’s treatment plan and condition.

-Flap Formation: The first step is to identify the gum tissue to be treated for periodontal disease.
-Then, the gum tissue in this area is gently lifted or incised to expose the periodontal pocket.
-The removed tissue is called a “flap,” which is used to expose the tooth root and surrounding structures under the gum and periodontal pocket.
+The first step is to determine the gum tissue where the periodontal disease will be treated.
+Then, the gum tissue in this area is gently lifted or cut to reveal the periodontal pocket.
+This removed tissue is called a “flap”.
+The flap is used to expose the tooth root and surrounding structures beneath the gum and periodontal pocket.

-Cleaning and Correction: After the flap is opened, the dentist can thoroughly examine the periodontal pocket, tooth root surfaces, and surrounding tissues.
-Unwanted materials such as plaque, tartar, and infected tissue are cleaned at this stage.
+After the flap is opened, the dentist can examine the periodontal pocket, tooth root surfaces and surrounding tissues in detail.
+Unwanted materials such as plaque, tartar and infected tissue are cleaned at this stage.
 Irregularities on the tooth root surfaces are corrected or treated.

-Reshaping and Treatment: If necessary, gum tissue can be reshaped or treated with special treatment methods applied to the corrected tooth root surfaces.
+When necessary, the gum tissue can be reshaped or improved with special treatment methods applied to the corrected tooth root surfaces.
 These may include procedures such as gum grafts or bone grafts.

-Healing Process: Following the flap tooth technique, the patient enters the healing process in the periodontal area.
-During this process, the patient’s gum tissue heals, and healthy tissues around the gum regenerate.
+Following the flap tooth technique, the patient’s periodontal region enters the healing process.
+During this process, the patient’s gum tissue heals and healthy tissues around the gum can regrow.

-The flap tooth technique is a commonly used method to achieve successful results in the treatment of periodontal diseases and the placement of dental implants.
-However, since every patient and situation is different, the details of the treatment plan and procedure may vary depending on the patient’s needs and the specific condition determined by the dentist.
-Therefore, it is important to have a detailed discussion with your dentist before undergoing flap tooth technique.
+The flap tooth technique is a widely used method to achieve successful results in the treatment of periodontal diseases and in cases such as the placement of dental implants.
+However, since every patient and situation is different, the details of the treatment plan and procedure may vary depending on the needs of the patient and the specific situation determined by the dentist.
+Therefore, it is important to discuss the flap tooth technique in detail with your dentist before it is implemented.

 Patient Comments

-At our clinic, we are ready to answer all your dental health needs with a warm welcome, transparent communication and superior service quality.
+In our clinic, we are ready to meet all your dental health needs with a warm welcome, transparent communication and superior service quality.

 4.6/5